fullstack-development/developers-roadmap/backend/python/junior-1/python.md

 #### Resources
 - [The Python Tutorial](https://docs.python.org/3/tutorial/index.html)

 ## Lists
+- What is a list?
-- How is list created?
+- How to create a list?
 - How can we iterate over a list?
 - How to find out list's length?
 - Which methods exist to work with lists?